Illuminare

 b.
 1980

-Kim André Arnesen's Stabat Mater breathes new life into the 13th-century Latin hymn, which portrays the Virgin Mary's suffering at the crucifixion of her son, Jesus Christ.
+Kim André Arnesen's Stabat Mater breathes new life into the 13th century hymn, which portrays the Virgin Mary's suffering at the crucifixion of her son, Jesus Christ.
 Arnesen's characteristic rich harmonies and memorable melodic lines combine to create a powerful and emotional major new work.